-We found about two dozen user reviews for this laundry center at HomeDepot.com, plus a few more at Sears.com and AJMadison.com.
-Owners generally like the washer's cleaning performance, and they say that it is quiet.
-Most also find its capacity (3.3 cubic feet for the washer, 5.9 cubic feet for the dryer) adequate for their needs.
-However, we saw numerous complaints that the dryer damages clothes; in particular, some owners say the lint filter has a tendency to snag buttons, zippers and drawstrings, causing them to break or rip off.
-We also saw several complaints about this model's reliability.
-Despite these problems, however, the GE Spacemaker still gets better scores and more feedback than any other full-sized laundry center.
+Owners generally like the laundry center's cleaning performance, Most also find its capacity (3.4 cubic feet for the washer, 5.9 cubic feet for the dryer) adequate for their needs.
+We saw some complaints about this model's reliability and noise level, however.
+Despite these issues, the GE Spacemaker still gets better scores and more feedback than any other full-sized laundry center.

 Kenmore also makes a number of laundry centers, but most receive only a few reviews from users at Sears.com (the only site that sells Kenmore appliances).
-However, the 24-inch Kenmore 88752 (*Est. $1,450 ) has amassed about 40 reviews, with a middling 3.5-star average rating (out of 5).
+However, the 24-inch Kenmore 88752 (Est. $1,000) has amassed more than 40 reviews, with a middling 3.5-star average rating (out of 5).
 Like the Whirlpool LTE5243DQ, the Kenmore 88752 has a top-loading washer with a small 1.5-cubic-foot capacity and a 3.4-cubic-foot electric dryer.
 Other features include nine wash cycles, seven drying cycles, dial controls, an end-of-cycle signal and a one-year warranty.
-The dryer does not include a moisture sensor, however, and the washer is not Energy Star-certified.
-This laundry center runs on a 240-volt current, so the washer and dryer can be used at the same time.
+The dryer does not include a moisture sensor, and the washer is not Energy Star-certified.
+This laundry center runs on a 240-volt circuit, so the washer and dryer can be used at the same time.

 Users at Sears.com are divided over the Kenmore 88752.
 Some users report great success with this laundry center, and they particularly praise the unit's convenience and space savings.
 It's also easy to use and operate, according to reviews.
-However, others are frustrated by its small capacity.
+Others are frustrated by its small capacity.
 There are also a number of reliability complaints, including broken water pumps, leaks and loud noises that develop over time.
-Interestingly, the gas version of this laundry center, the Kenmore 98752 (*Est. $1,475) does not seem to have similar problems.
-Although we found only a dozen or so reviews for this model, several of them actually praise its reliability, saying it has lasted for 10 years or more.
+Interestingly, the gas version of this laundry center, the Kenmore 98752 (Est. $1,100) does not seem to have similar problems.
+Although we found only a dozen or so reviews for thee 98752, several of them praise its reliability, saying it has lasted for 10 years or more.